-Students can earn their degree to become a respiratory therapist in as little as 20 months.
+Students can earn their associate degree in respiratory therapy in as little as 20 months.

 Our admissions advisors and financial aid advisors are here to support you.
-They can help you figure out the respiratory therapist school cost and help you explore financial aid options.
+They can help you figure out respiratory therapist school costs and help you explore financial aid options.

 To learn more about ACC’s Respiratory Therapy program cost, access our tuition info.